The

 11th-level Beast Master Conclave feature

 You are able to draw out the full ferocity of your Primal Beast.
-Once per turn when you command your Primal Beast to use one of the attacks from its stat block, it can make two attacks.
+Once per turn when you order your Primal Beast to use one of the attacks its stat block, it can make two attacks.

 Primal Bond